bbauska/UofM-AdvStyling/readme.md

     Getting Started, grid system, and navigation."  />
 <!-- {width="4.0in" height="2.0931627296587925in"} -->

-In week **three**, we\'re going to shift a little bit and instead of writing our own code.
+In week **three**, we&apos;re going to shift a little bit and instead of writing our own code.

-We\'re going to start using different frameworks.
+We&apos;re going to start using different frameworks.

-In particular, we\'re going to talk about the different benefits and pitfalls of using other people\'s code.
+In particular, we&apos;re going to talk about the different benefits and pitfalls of using other people&apos;s code.

-Sometimes, it\'s really easy and really great to be able to use these different software options.
+Sometimes, it&apos;s really easy and really great to be able to use these different software options.

 But sometimes it comes at the cost of good practice and accessibility.

-In particular we\'re going to talk about the Bootstrap 3 framework.
+In particular we&apos;re going to talk about the Bootstrap 3 framework.

-I\'ve picked this one because it\'s one of the most popular frameworks out there.
+I&apos;ve picked this one because it&apos;s one of the most popular frameworks out there.

-Now for those of you who may be familiar with responsive design you\'ll know that a Bootstrap 4 is coming out soon.
+Now for those of you who may be familiar with responsive design you&apos;ll know that a Bootstrap 4 is coming out soon.

-But that\'s okay.
-I\'m going to focus on those elements of Bootstrap 3 that you\'re going to be able to use over and over again.
+But that&apos;s okay.
+I&apos;m going to focus on those elements of Bootstrap 3 that you&apos;re going to be able to use over and over again.

 The simple things such as getting started, the grid system, and also, also again, a navigation bar.